bcgov/fbp-go/README.md

 - Invalid App Store Icon.
 The App Store Icon in the asset catalog in 'Runner.app' can't be transparent nor contain an alpha channel.
 With error code STATE_ERROR.VALIDATION_ERROR.90717 for id 1c0da6c4-80df-4e3d-935a-103da3192694
 - Coordinates - permission handler - implemeted and tested for Android, need to test on iOS
 - Add FWI.
-- Consider: reducing the lower range of FFMC to 60.
-- Grey out the curing slider for fuel types it doesn't apply to.
+- Grey out the curing slider for fuel types it doesn't apply to. (non-grass fuel types)
 - Add screenshots for iOS.
 - Localization - implement en-CA and fr-CA.
 - Coordinates - provide user feedback on location button. (e.g. fetching and failed state).